anon-blue/anon.blue/README.txt

-                                -lo.
-I 15arRhinoceros.
+                                                                       it's a fu
+cking desert, hot and dry, nowhere to hide.Rhinoceros.
 The only problem is that my horn on my head is soft and limp.
 As you may know this is very devastating to a rhino lin.
 Maylf.
 If there are any rhinos out there that can help me with my problem it would be appreciated.
 Please dont copy paste this.
 This is my story.